 Adjust contract date Workflow moves contract date from one day, up to months, after the contract date passed.
 Commonly used for the x-date, renewal date, or follow up date.
 Move to folder Moves the lead to a predetermined folder.
-Move to Campaign Moves a lead from one campaign to another; works with private campaigns Post lead to URL Sends lead information to specified URL.
+Post lead to URL Sends lead information to specified URL.
 This is commonly used for third party integrations.
 Requote with First Impressions This action will send lead information to First Impressions to requote the client.
 Requote with Typhoon This action will requote the client through Typhoon.
 Lightspeed hot lead dial Allows incoming hot lead dials to transfer to a group of extensions known as a Queue or "Ring Group" Assign lead with an auto assign group Can change the Assigned User of the lead when triggered.
 Schedule appointment Creates appointments on the schedule for follow up phone calls, task reminders, etc. Send email Automatically sends an email from the created templates.

 - Read the below guidelines to make sure you are meeting our best practices.